Pelagius: Teachings

 Manichaeism stressed that the spirit was God-created, while material substance was corrupt and evil.
 Theologian Gerald Bonner felt that Pelagius's purported views were in part an "over-reaction" to Manicheanism.
 Pelagius held that everything created by God was good, therefore, he "could not see" how God had made humans fallen creatures.
 The Pelagians accused Augustine of bringing Manichaean theology into the Christian church, which Augustine himself denied.

 The view that mankind can avoid sinning, and that humans can freely choose to obey God's commandments, is held to have stood at the core of Pelagian teaching.
 Pelagius stressed human autonomy and freedom of the will; an illustration of Pelagius' views on man's "moral ability" not to sin can be found in his Letter to Demetrias.

-For Pelagius, "grace" consisted of the gift of free will, the Law of Moses, and the teachings of Jesus.
-According to Augustine, Pelagians saw baptism of infants as useless because they had no sin.
-Celestius, who was a disciple of Pelagius, also was to have denied original sin and the necessity of infant baptism for salvation.
+According to Augustine, Pelagius's "grace" consisted of the gift of free will, the Law of Moses, and the teachings of Jesus.
+According to Augustine, Pelagians saw baptism of infants as useless because they had no sin, but Pelagius himself affirmed the baptism of infants and it being required for salvation.
+Celestius, who was a disciple of Pelagius, denied original sin and the necessity of infant baptism for salvation.